When you’ve felt the raw power of sexual joy there is never any going back to ‘blah.’

 I don’t mean to sound like a tantric sex practitioner, I’m not.
 (And when someone does claim to be, as Sting did a while back, I want to run the other way.)
 And I don’t really profess to understand all the nuance of what goes into sexual chemistry (one of the great mysteries of life).
 But, what I do claim is my commitment to understanding my own sexual partnership goals and using those guidelines to frame part of my “nothing but 100%” commitment to finding my next relationship.

 If you agree with the idea that sex between committed partners is a critical part of a healthy relationship, you can begin your quest: first, to find the joyful sexual partner within yourself; second, to find another joyfully aware sexual partner to explore core sexual satisfaction.

-The mine tenants of joyful sex.
+The 9 rules of joyful sex.